krishenm94/Pond/Issues.md

 6. Sexual reproduction: Blocked by 1

-7. Movement modes for each species: Blocked by 1 (in progress)
+7. Movement modes for each species: Blocked by 1 (closed)

 8. Speciation: Blocked by 5

 9. Write a macro to get current function signature for better logging

-10. Control initial population distibrution
+10. Control initial population distribution

 11. Prefix all member variables with "m_" and remove local variables prefixed with "_"